Chrriis/DJ-Native-Integration/Installer/Release/readme.txt

 The installer allows to decide which of the features to install.
 Most of the features actually configure the environment automatically.

-Some utilies can be accessed from the shortcuts in the Start menu if this was selected at install time.
+Some utilies can be accessed from the shortcuts in the Start menu if this option was selected at install time.

 3. What is the development status?

 Several integrations to the Windows operating system and the necessary utilities are implemented and seem stable.
-More integration may come if there is a need.
+More extensions may come if we see a need.

 About other operating systems support, we lack the competences to implement the same functionalities.
-The modifications that affect the files, like the icon support for JAR files, are implemented with platform independance in mind, so it is theoretically possible to do it.
+Nevertheless, the modifications affecting the files, like the icon support for JAR files, are implemented with platform independance in mind, so it is theoretically possible to implement it.
 If someone with the necessary competences wants to contribute, just contact us!

 For more detailed information about the current implementation status, visit